writechoiceorg/rocketlawyer/pages/comparing-integration-options.md

 ## Comparing Integration Options: Embedded UX vs. Build Your Own UX

-When integrating with Rocket Lawyer's services, you have two primary options: **Embedded UX** and **Building Your Own UX**.
-This guide provides a comprehensive comparison between these two approaches to help you determine which is the best fit for your business needs.
+When integrating Rocket Lawyer's services into your platform, you have two primary options: **Embedded UX** and **Build Your Own UX**.
+This guide is designed for developers and product managers who are evaluating these integration approaches.
+It provides a detailed comparison of each option to help you determine the best fit for your business needs, considering factors like development resources, desired level of customization, and long-term maintenance.

 ---